alainamstutz/JAKi-IPDMA/barisolidact.md

                                 readmission_d >=0 ~ c(readmission_d), # time to readmission, then...
                                 maxfup_d >=0 ~ c(maxfup_d))) # time to max fup

-# (ii) New mechanical ventilation among survivors within 28 days.
+# (iv) New mechanical ventilation among survivors within 28 days.
 Bari-Solidact only included clinstatus 4 and 5.
 df <- df %>% # 4 NA are due to missing mortality data -> multiple imputation.
 The other NA are not eligible (died or clinstatus_baseline == 5) and thus are excluded from denominator -> no multiple imputation mutate(new_mv_28 = case_when(clinstatus_baseline == 4 & (mort_28 == 0 | is.na(mort_28))
                                & (clinstatus_2 == 5 | clinstatus_4 == 5 | clinstatus_7 == 5 | clinstatus_14 == 5